sbrzz/sbrzz.github.io/_posts/2025-05-24-from-weak-to-strong-the-theory-behind-boosting-superpower.md

 ## Boosting in our days

-What about boosting applyied in our days?
-Is it possible to take advantage of this algorithm in a world where Neural Networks - far away from slightly then better - dominate the scene?
+Is it possible to take advantage of this algorithm in a world where Neural Nets - far away from slightly then better - dominate the scene?
 To me the answer is absolutely yes!
-There are really difficult problems where Neural Newtorks perform poorly, just to cite the really interesting [Vesuvio Challenge Ink Detection][vc].
+There are really difficult problems where Neural Nets perform poorly, just to cite the really interesting [Vesuvio Challenge Ink Detection][vc].
 I saw Boosting applyied to this problem, but unfortunately can't find the blog discussion anymore.

 ## Finally